The below guidelines help students meet the thesis formatting requirements.

 Major headings, e.g. the titles in the preliminary pages: "CHAPTER’s title, "NOTES", "REFERENCES" or "BIBLIOGRAPHY" should all be typed in CAPITAL LETTERS, size 16, centered and not bold.
 If a chapter's title runs on more than one line, it should be single spaced.
-The heading CHAPTER and its TITLE should be double-spaced.
+The heading CHAPTER and its TITLE should be spaced by an empty line.

 Each subheading is preceded by its number as it appears in the Table of Contents of the Thesis.
 Each subheading has a higher attention value than any subsequent ones.
 These are designated as first-, second-, third- and fourth-level subheadings, and are differentiated as follows:

-In order to list items, major points or ideas, use bullets at the beginning of the line, after an indentation of 1.5 cm for a new paragraph.
+In order to list items, major points or ideas, use bullets at the beginning of the line, after an indentation of 1.5 cm for a new paragraph (using the Tab key on the keyboard).
 You can further subdivide the bullets using dashes.

 Translation of Headings for Theses in Arabic